 Singer, Classical Singer, Operatic Singer

-Career Description: Sings, performs, and may act in operas.
+Career Overview: Sings, performs, and may act in operas.

 Opera Singers go through rigorous training in classical music and perform in classical theatrical productions that are set to music, singing dialogue instead of speaking.
 Opera Singers must also act on stage, in an effort to bring the story to life.
 Because of the fact that traditional operas were written and performed in a number of foreign languages, Opera Singers must be well versed in the language of the particular opera they are performing.
-This doesn't mean the Opera Singer must know the language inside and out, but they at least need to learn to sing the part – they don't necessarily need to know the meaning.
+This doesn’t mean the Opera Singer must know the language inside and out, but they at least need to learn to sing the part.

 Factors including the type of setting, the geographic location, and level, size and budget of the opera company determine the Opera Singer’s salary.
 Reputation and experience of the individual, along with the type of their singing part will also factor into determining the salary.
 Opera Singers are usually paid by the performance, or paid on a weekly basis.
 All things considered, Opera Singers can earn between $10,000 and $200,000 or more per year.

 There are apprentice programs for aspiring Opera Singers, and they are usually paid between $300 and $500 or more plus housing costs.
 If one has brief experience, but is not considered a “professional,” but rather is a part of the Young Singer program, they can expect to earn between $500 and $750 per week.

 Opera Singers can also earn royalties from recordings, and Opera Singers working in unionized halls have minimum earnings set by the American Guild of Musical Artists (AGMA).
 The type of role an individual is singing, along with the number of required rehearsals and performances determine the levels of these minimum earnings.